 Fancy watching a spy film tonight?
-Do a quick search and the results will be dominated by one man Mr James Bond.
+Do a quick search, and one man Mr James Bond will dominate the results.
 It may be one of the most famous and successful film franchises of all time, but are Bond films really the best spy movies?
-Bond fans may think differently, but weve come up with some other very strong contenders for the title.
+Bond fans may think differently, but we've come up with some other very strong contenders for the title.
 In no particular order, heres a rundown of 8 other fantastic spy movies that are well worth a watch

 Grosse Pointe Blank

-If youve seen one Bourne, youll want to see them all.
-Critics argue over which is the best of the series The Bourne Identity (2002), The Bourne Supremacy (2004), The Bourne Ultimatum (2007), The Bourne Legacy (2012) or 2016s follow-up Jason Bourne, and theres more to come.
+If you've seen one Bourne, you'll want to see them all.
+Critics argue over which is the best of the series The Bourne Identity (2002), The Bourne Supremacy (2004), The Bourne Ultimatum (2007), The Bourne Legacy (2012) or 2016s follow-up Jason Bourne, and whether there's more to come.
 What they all have in common is an irresistibly compelling plot, a charismatic leading man (whether Matt Damon or Jeremy Renners Aaron Cross is your favourite), plenty of pulse-racing action and great pacing.
-Youll never be bored with Bourne!
-For newcomers to the Bourne world, Jason Bourne is a CIA assassin suffering with extreme memory loss after being fished out of the ocean close to death.
-His mission is to figure out who he is, and why so many bad guys are after him.
+You'll never be bored with Bourne!
+For newcomers to the Bourne world, Jason Bourne is a CIA assassin suffering from extreme memory loss after being fished out of the ocean close to death.
+His mission is to figure out who he is and why so many bad guys are after him.

-If youre looking for a family-friendly spy movie, this is it.
+If you're looking for a family-friendly spy movie, this is it.
 Its perfect for kids, and you may find yourself grudgingly enjoying it too.
-Spy Kids (2001) is a spy adventure comedy written and director Robert Rodriguez, who you may just have heard of from much more grown-up films such as Once Upon a Time in Mexico, From Dusk till Dawn and Sin City: A Dame to Kill For.
-Two children must race to save their spy parents (Antonio Banderas and Carla Gugino) from the clutches of an evil mastermind and theyve got loads of cool spy gadgets to help them do it!
+Spy Kids (2001) is a spy adventure comedy written by director Robert Rodriguez, who you may have heard of from much more grown-up films such as Once Upon a Time in Mexico, From Dusk Till Dawn and Sin City: A Dame to Kill For.
+Two children must race to save their spy parents (Antonio Banderas and Carla Gugino) from the clutches of an evil mastermind, and they've got loads of cool spy gadgets to help them do it!

 Tinker Tailor Soldier Spy

-Based on one of spy legend John Le Carrés best-selling novels, Tinker Tailor Soldier Spy (2011) is a must watch.
+Based on one of spy legend John Le Carrés best-selling novels, Tinker Tailor Soldier Spy (2011) is a must-watch.
 Its intense, slow-paced and immersive, featuring an all-star cast including Gary Oldman as George Smiley, as well as Tom Hardy, John Hurt, Toby Jones, Benedict Cumberbatch and Colin Firth.
-Its the height of the Cold War and theres a mole in The Circus (MI6 headquarters) George Smiley is tasked with unmasking the traitor.
-The plot unravels slowly but beautifully, masterminded by Swedish director Tomas Alfredson and of course aided by Le Carrés excellent work.
+Its the height of the Cold War, and theres a mole in The Circus (MI6 headquarters) George Smiley is tasked with unmasking the traitor.
+The plot unravels slowly but beautifully, masterminded by Swedish director Tomas Alfredson and aided by Le Carrés excellent work.

 Now for something completely different.
-If youre a Schwarzenegger fan, youll love the action comedy crowd-pleaser that is True Lies.
+If you're a Schwarzenegger fan, you'll love the action-comedy crowd-pleaser that is True Lies.
 Predictably, Arnold Schwarzenegger plays a fearless, terrorist-battling secret agent in this 1994 film.
-His friends and family believe Harry Tasker to be a dull, ordinary man, but all this changes when he suspects his wife Helen (Jamie Lee Curtis) is contemplating an affair with Bill Paxtons used car salesman and secret spy Simon.
-Sit back and relax as Tasker tries to save the world, and save his marriage.
+His friends and family believe Harry Tasker to be a dull, ordinary man, but all these changes when he suspects his wife Helen (Jamie Lee Curtis) is contemplating an affair with Bill Paxtons used car salesman and secret spy Simon.
+Sit back and relax as Tasker tries to save the world and save his marriage.

 The Ipcress File

-In the 1965 film The Ipcress File the first of a series including 1966s Funeral in Berlin and 1967s The Billion Dollar Brain Michael Caine plays a kind of anti-Bond, the roguish but smooth Harry Palmer.
-His is a darker portrayal of a spy, one who gets the job done but through morally questionable means.
-Based on Len Deighton spy novels, the Ipcress films are irresistible, mainly thanks to the suave portrayal by Michael Caine of Harry Palmer.
+In the 1965 film The Ipcress File , the first of a series including 1966s Funeral in Berlin and 1967s The Billion Dollar Brain, Michael Caine plays a kind of anti-Bond, the roguish but smooth Harry Palmer.
+His is a darker portrayal of a spy who gets the job done but through morally questionable means.
+Based on Len Deighton's spy novels, the Ipcress films are irresistible, mainly thanks to the suave portrayal by Michael Caine of Harry Palmer.
 The films are stylish and often described as the best-looking spy films ever made.